crispinprojects/gtk4-checkers/README.md

 The htop screenshot below shows MX Checkers running in deep search mode on a raspbery Pi 4.

 ![](mxcheckers-deepsearch-htop.png)

-***ToDo:***  compare search time performance of the Raspberry Pi with a fanless MeLE Celeron mini computer.

 ## Version Control